NativeScript/docs-v7/start/troubleshooting.md

 The NativeScript framework has a vibrant community that’s here to help when you run into problems.

-If you hit an issue, start by seeing if anyone else has reported the problem on [Stack Overflow](http://stackoverflow.com/questions/tagged/nativescript).
-If you can’t find any information, try [asking the question yourself](http://stackoverflow.com/questions/ask) with any details needed to recreate the issue.
-Make sure to include the “NativeScript” tag so your question is visible to the NativeScript community.
+If you hit an issue, start by seeing if anyone else has reported the problem on [the NativeScript community forum](http://forum.nativescript.org/).
+If you can’t find any information, try creating a new forum topic with any details needed to recreate the issue.

-If you need more help than a Q&A format like Stack Overflow can provide, try [joining the NativeScript community forum](http://forum.nativescript.org/).
-The community forum is a great place to get help troubleshooting problems, as well as connect with other NativeScript developers.

-Finally, if you’ve found an issue with the NativeScript framework itself, please report the problem in the appropriate GitHub repository.
+If you’ve found an issue with the NativeScript framework itself, please report the problem in the appropriate GitHub repository.

 - [NativeScript CLI](https://github.com/nativescript/nativescript-cli/issues)
 - [NativeScript modules](https://github.com/nativescript/nativescript/issues)